SummaryRead the full fact sheet

 Digesting and absorbing carbohydrates

-The digestive system breaks down carbohydrates in foods and drinks into simple sugars, mainly glucose.
-For example, both rice and soft drink will be broken down to simple sugars in your digestive system.
+The breaks down carbohydrates in foods and drinks into simple sugars, mainly glucose.
+For example, both rice and will be broken down to simple sugars in your digestive system.
 This simple sugar is then carried to your body’s cells through the bloodstream.

 The pancreas secretes a hormone called insulin, which helps the glucose to move from your blood into the cells.
 Once inside a cell, the glucose is ‘burned’ along with oxygen to produce energy.
 Our brain, muscles and nervous system all rely on glucose as their main fuel to make energy.